-What Can a Handyman Do in Hopewell, New Jersey?
+What Can a Handyman Do Without a License in Hopewell, New Jersey?

 For most paid residential repair/renovation work in Hopewell, NJ (painting, drywall, carpentry, flooring, kitchens/baths, etc.), you generally need New Jersey Home Improvement Contractor (HIC) registration—New Jersey does not use a simple “handyman under $X” exemption for home-improvement work.
 Separately, electrical, plumbing, and HVACR work require state trade licenses (a HIC registration does not authorize those trades), and Hopewell Township permits/inspections are still required for many projects even if you’re only doing minor work.